-The method some banks use to make a paper title invalid is by rubber stamping it with the words ‘Destroyed – cannot be used for any legal purpose’.
+The method some banks used to make a paper title invalid was by rubber stamping it with the words ‘Destroyed – cannot be used for any legal purpose’.

 Redundant paper titles may also be destroyed by tearing them into numerous pieces or burning them.
 Before physically destroying a paper title it is advisable to seek the clients’ consent as they may want to retain the hard copy even though it has no legal purpose.